What to do in case of . . . Hazardous Materials Incident

 The users of hazardous materials at the University have historically had a good safety record.
 Sound safety programs, a controlled environment allowing ready access to the general site and the product, good equipment, a tested quick response capability and well-drilled personnel have contributed to this excellent record.
 However, incidents can occur in even the safest environment and an absence or breakdown of any of the above safeguards could result in a major emergency.
 User incidents may result from equipment failure, human error, and failure to follow established procedures, natural disaster, or sabotage.

-Material Safety Data Sheets (MSDS) contain valuable information on the safe and proper use of hazardous products and chemicals.
-If there is a MSDS needed for a product, contact the product’s supplier, retrieve the information from the internet at http://siri.org/msds/ or contact the Captain, Department of Public Safety.
+Safety Data Sheets contain valuable information on the safe and proper use of hazardous products and chemicals.
+If there is a SDS needed for a product, contact the product’s supplier, retrieve the information from the Internet at http://siri.org/msds/ or contact the director of safety and security, Department of Public Safety.

 If Caught at the Scene of an Accident